 *Meeting House Minutes by Lorna Quimby

-The Preservation Fund was created to ensure the long-term maintenance of The Olde Meeting House and Organ.
+The Preservation Fund was created to ensure the long-term maintenance of The Meeting House and Organ.
 Maintained by the Vermont Community Foundation, a portion of this fund is dedicated to the operating expenses of the building annually.
 We are grateful to the generous donors who have helped to establish this critical fund to care for these treasured resources.
 To include a gift to The Preservation Fund in your estate plans, please contact us .

 56 Church Street

-P.O.
-Box 205
+PO Box 205

 Peacham, VT 05862